kwartler/GSERM_Text_Remote_student/README.md

 ## Welcome Video

 * This class session, we will **not** have virtual machines set up so please forgive my mistake in the video.
-You will have to install R, R-studio and git locally on your laptop or on day 1 I will have some cloud provisions for the class.
+You will have to install R, R-studio and git locally on your laptop.
 [Welcome to the class video.](https://www.amazon.com/clouddrive/share/wphzBWpcDj3s4N5PzQmZUyq4xCumZtsdKi5FYjBbO0X)

 ## Recorded Lesson URLS